m2icocoa/Personal-Project-CPSC210/README.md

 ## Potential Future User Stories
 If I have time to do more...
-- As a user, I want to be able to see if a desired seat is still available or already sold out.
+- As a user, I want to be able to see if the desired seat is still available or already sold out.
+- As a user, I want to be able not to exceed the maximum number of tickets I can purchase.
 - As a user, I want to be able to select a ticket whose price is lower than or equal to my budget.
 - As a user, I want to be able to get a discount by using my membership status.
 - As a user, I want to be able to select and add a light stick (ARMY Bomb) to my cart.